Making English a Programming Language

 compiler skill

-The compiler skill turns the approved wiki change into behaviour, design, implementation steps, code, and executable checks.
+The compiler turns the wiki change into design decisions, checks, implementation steps, and code.

 4